vanjac/aodix-repair/README.md

 # Aodix File Repair

-[Aodix](https://web.archive.org/web/20070819041559/http://www.aodix.com/pageaodixv4.html) was a [DAW](https://en.wikipedia.org/wiki/Digital_audio_workstation) / [tracker](https://en.wikipedia.org/wiki/Music_tracker) program for Windows developed by Arguru Software.
+[Aodix](https://web.archive.org/web/20070819041559/http://www.aodix.com/pageaodixv4.html) was a music [sequencer](https://en.wikipedia.org/wiki/Music_sequencer) / [tracker](https://en.wikipedia.org/wiki/Music_tracker) program for Windows developed by Arguru Software.
 Unfortunately [the developer](https://en.wikipedia.org/wiki/Juan_Antonio_Arguelles_Rius) died in 2007, making v4.2.0.1 the last version of Aodix forever.

 Aodix still works well on modern systems, and has a unique combination of features that I haven't seen in any other music software.
 But there are also a few bugs that will never be fixed.
 The most painful one causes certain VSTs to be corrupted when the file is saved.
 This results in the error message `Unable to Locate Plugin`, the loss of VST instrument settings, and possibly a crash.